IVRL/RobustOverfit-HardInstance/README.md

 python      >= 3.7
 pytorch     >= 1.3
 torchvision >= 0.4
+autoattack  >= 0.1
 ```

 ## Instructions

 We rewrite the data loader for the dataset SVHN and CIFAR10 under the folder `dataset`.
-This will enable us to use a subset of the training set (Section 4.1) or to use additional data for training (Section 6.3).
+This will enable us to use a subset of the training set (Section 4) or to use additional data for training (Section 6).
 `util/attack.py` and `util/data_parser.py` define different attack algorithms and data loaders used in this paper.
 To load extra data, you should download the corresponding data and put it under `extradata/cifar10`/`extradata/cifar10-c`/`extradata/svhn`.